WhitelistVideo

 Per-Device Cost (5 devices) $11/device/year No per-device limit

-The real comparison, though, is not price.
-It is what you get.
-Net Nanny gives you broad web filtering with weak YouTube control.
-WhitelistVideo gives you precise YouTube channel control with no web filtering.
-Different tools for different problems.
+The real choice is about the features.
+Net Nanny gives you broad web filtering but weak YouTube control.
+WhitelistVideo gives you total YouTube control but no web filtering.

 Who Should Use Net Nanny (and Who Should Not)